wlwl2/case-utils/README.md

 # case-utils

 Utility functions for working with string case in Node.js.
+Also contains some documentation on cases.

 ## Motivation